TheCocasio/Restrict-drop-weapon-per-jobs/README.md

 This addon allows to restrict a job to drop a weapon

 Instructions
-Type !restrictdropweapon to open the menu !
+Type !restrictdropweapon to open the menu ! ( You need have Superadmin )

 Features